When you bring home a new kitten, it can be the start of a long and happy relationship. However, it’s also a big responsibility.

 - Put the water bowl somewhere away from the food bowl, as cats aren’t keen on drinking near feeding areas

 - Cats cannot tolerate variety in their diet.
 Avoid sudden changes and make sure you wait until your kitten is fully settled in before making any changes to their diet

 Want to know more?

 We hope this article helped to answer your question on how much to feed your kitten, as well as offering some other information about kitten nutrition.
-However, if you have another question about feeding your kitten, about kittens in general, diet or anything else about cats then we’d like to help.
-Submit your question below.
+However, if you’d like to know more about kittens, nutrition and cat health in general, then sign up for our newsletter below to receive more helpful information.